CONTEXT

 strategist | Dominika Rocco

-web designer | Emily Gonzalez
+UX designer | Emily Gonzalez

 copywriter | Matilda Madfis